TangentFoxy/Pop.Box/docs/Drawables.md

 Pop.Box supports three [Drawables][1]: Canvas, Image, Video

+**Note**: Video support is theoretical, as I have not tested it.
+(Well, everything is theoretical, but I'm writing tests now.)

 Additionally, you can use in the place of any Drawable `false` to stop rendering of whatever is using a Drawable, or a table of color values.